Curzoner Kalom

 Curzoner Kalom (The Pen of Curzon) is a Bengali thriller drama film directed by Souvik Mitra and produced by Pawan Kanodia.
 The film was released on 3 November 2017 under the banner of AVA Film Productions.

 Plot

-Lord Curzon gifted his historical pen to a Bengali zaminder in 1905.
-It is a valuable thing with 10 carat diamond.
-Curzon signed for the Partition of Bengal in 1905 by this pen which was lost latter from the zaminder family.
-Papu, an amateur detective and her boyfriend Tutu decide to find the pen from a hidden place before the Durga puja.
-But few others people are also trying to capture the pen.
+Lord Curzon gifted his historical pen to a Bengali zamindar in 1905.
+It is a valuable item with a 10 carat diamond.
+Curzon signed for the Partition of Bengal in 1905 with this pen which was lost later from the zamindar's family.
+Papu, an amateur detective, and her boyfriend Tutu decide to find the pen from a hidden place before the Durga puja.
+But a few other people are also trying to capture the pen.